 For these reasons, you should make sure not to overreach and exceed your budget.
-Leaving enough in your bank to cover three to six months’ worth of expenses gives flexibility for any unexpected emergencies.
+Leaving enough in your bank to cover three to six months’ worth of expenses gives you flexibility for any unexpected emergencies.

 Find a House

-Now that you’ve covered all of the details, you’re ready to start the fun part of actually looking for a home!
+Now that you’ve covered all of the details, you’re ready to start the fun part of looking for a home!

-You can also find options quickly with a local realtor, who can help you to narrow some of the listings that you see online.
+You can also quickly find options with a local Realtor, who can help you to narrow some of the listings that you see online.
 This will give you a more comprehensive picture of the homes that are available to meet your needs.

 Get a Realtor

 He or she can help you to navigate the process of securing financing and explain the process to avoid any confusion.
 Their input will be necessary during the sale process, as you make an offer, negotiate the final price, navigate inspections and nail down a timeline for closing.
-The process of buying a home can be overwhelming, but working with a realtor can keep you from feeling like you’re on your own.
+The process of buying a home can be overwhelming but working with a Realtor can keep you from feeling like you’re on your own.

-Keep in mind that it’s usually best to secure your own realtor, rather than calling the listing agent for a property.
-The seller’s realtor will act in the interests of the seller, while a buyer’s agent can make sure that you have an advocate for your own needs.
-One of the main benefits of a realtor is the personalized assistance and experience that they bring to the table.
+Keep in mind that it’s usually best to secure your own Realtor, rather than calling the listing agent for a property.
+The seller’s Realtor will act in the interests of the seller, while a buyer’s agent can make sure that you have an advocate for your own needs.
+One of the main benefits of a Realtor is the personalized assistance and experience that they bring to the table.

 Make an Offer